GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 Unique.
 Neg.
 A broad gold band which makes the most pleasent resonaating sound when struck by a wand.
-Wearer gains a +2 to all attacks made with wands in the same hand as the ring for the purpose of inflicting a critical hit.
+*Wearer gains a +2 to all attacks made with wands in the same hand as the ring for the purpose of inflicting a critical hit*.

 **False Torch**, $20,000
 Unique